 When looking for a hostel, you’ll find most hostels on HOSTELWORLD.
-There you can check out photos, detailed information about the place and even reviews from previous guests.
+There you can check out photos, detailed information about the place, and even reviews from previous guests.
 Just like other booking platforms, each hostel will have a rating, so you can easily pick out the hidden gems!

 - Barrio Gotico – the city centre

-- Montjuic – the budget neighborhood
+- Montjuic – the budget neighbourhood

 - El Born – for nightlife action

 The closer you are to central Barcelona and Las Ramblas, the more expensive the hostels will be.
 Move further away from the heart of the city and you’ll find some amazing places with a lot of bang for just a little bit of buck!